nashville-software-school/server-side-python-curriculum/orientation/exercises/SQL_BANGAZON.md

 * A product has a price
 * A product has a title
 * A product has a description
+* Products will be created by customers, so make sure that you have the appropriate column on the Product table

 #### Orders
 * A customer can only have one active order at a time